Skip to main content

 Doubles

-Trinidad's most iconic street food: two pieces of soft fried bara (flatbread) sandwiching curried chickpeas (channa), dressed with cucumber, pepper sauce, tamarind sauce, and kuchela mango chutney.
-Sold by vendors from early morning, this beloved breakfast is a perfect blend of Indian and Caribbean flavors.
+Trinidad's best-known street food: two pieces of soft fried bara (flatbread) folded around curried chickpeas (channa), then dressed with cucumber, pepper sauce, tamarind sauce, and kuchela mango chutney.
+Vendors start selling at dawn, and most Trinis eat it for breakfast.
+It is where Indian and Caribbean cooking meet most plainly.

 Bake and Shark